70th Venice Film Festival day six: Under the Skin and Still Life

-The sixth day of screenings at the Venice Film Festival showed two interesting British pictures: Under the Skin by Jonathan Glazer (in competition) and Still Life by Uberto Pasolini (Orizzonti).
+The sixth day of screenings at the Venice Film Festival revealed two interesting British pictures: Under the Skin by Jonathan Glazer (in competition) and Still Life by Uberto Pasolini (Orizzonti).

-Set in Scotland, an alien in human form (Scarlett Johansson) drives around in a van to hook up loners and bring them to a trap house where, for some reason, a black liquid swallows them.
+In Scotland, an alien in human form (Scarlett Johansson) drives around in a van to lure in loners and bring them to a trap house where, for some reason, a black liquid swallows them.

 Visually unique, the story is told from the eyes of an alien who is on a mission we cannot understand.
-Shot in Glasgow with hidden cameras, most of the interactions are real with people unaware of the scenes being filmed.
+The movie is shot in Glasgow with hidden cameras and most of the interactions are real, with people unaware of the scenes being filmed.

-The movie divided audience and critics; some praised it whilst others could not hold their laughs.
-It is very hard to render something so conceptual on screen, and the final result misses the mark.
+The movie divided audience and critics; some praised it whilst others could not hold in their laughter.
+It’s very hard to render something so conceptual on screen, and the final result misses the mark.
 Nevertheless, an interesting experience.

 Still Life by Uberto Pasolini

 Even though he is a descendent of legendary filmmaker Luchino Visconti, director Uberto Pasolini doesn’t come from the film scene.
 He worked as an investment banker in London for over ten years before he finally decided to embark on a production assistant role for Roland Joffe on the movie The Killing Fields, in 1983.
 In the 90s he became a producer himself, achieving international success twice with Palookaville and The Full Monty.

 Still Life is his second directorial work, the story of council officer John May (Eddie Marsan), whose job is finding the next of kin of those who have died alone.
 When his department is downsized, John must up his efforts on his final case; it’s the beginning of a liberating journey that allows him to start living life at last.